Darboux Transformations for Orthogonal Differential Systems and Differential Galois Theory: Darboux transformations for third-order orthogonal systems

 with $B_0 + mN_1 \in \mathfrak{sl}(2,K)$, given by

-By an elimination process (cyclic vector), we can show that this systems is still equivalent to the second order linear differential equation \eqref{eqdarb}.
-And a fundamental matrix for this system is given by:
+By an elimination process (cyclic vector, see end of Section~\ref{dgal-section}), we can show that this systems is still equivalent to the second-order linear differential equation~\eqref{eqdarb}.
+And a fundamental matrix for this system is given by

-where $\{ y_1, y_2 \}$ is a basis of solutions of equation \eqref{eqdarb}.
+where $\{ y_1, y_2 \}$ is a basis of solutions of equation~\eqref{eqdarb}.

-The Darboux transformation $P_m$, given by \eqref{gauge}, for system \eqref{mdar1} induces the Darboux transformation $\Delta P_m \Delta^{-1}$ for system \eqref{eq:sist sl2}.
+The Darboux transformation $P_m$, given by~\eqref{gauge}, for system~\eqref{mdar1} induces the Darboux transformation $\Delta P_m \Delta^{-1}$ for system~\eqref{eq:sist sl2}.

-Now, we consider the second symmetric power system of system \eqref{eq:sist sl2}.
-This system is given by
+Now, we consider the second symmetric power system of system~\eqref{eq:sist sl2}.
+This system is given~by

-where $Y_1:= \Sym^2 ( X_1) = ( y_1^2, 2y_1y_2 , y_2^2 )^T$ and $\widehat{S}_2 + m \widehat{N}_2 =\sym^2 (B_0 +mN_1) \in \mathfrak{sl} (3,K)$, for
+where $Y_1:= \Sym^2 ( X_1) = \big( y_1^2, 2y_1y_2 , y_2^2 \big)^{\rm T}$ and $\widehat{S}_2 + m \widehat{N}_2 =\sym^2 (B_0 +mN_1) \in \mathfrak{sl} (3,K)$, for

-From the above, we can easily compute the expression of a fundamental matrix for system \eqref{eq:sist ssmsl2}:
+From the above, we can easily compute the expression of a fundamental matrix for system~\eqref{eq:sist ssmsl2}:

-where $\mathbf{X}_1$ is given by \eqref{eq:sol-fund-gaug-2}.
+where $\mathbf{X}_1$ is given by~\eqref{eq:sol-fund-gaug-2}.

 Next, we find the second expression for the Darboux transformation for systems that can be written as a second symmetric power.